skatejs/skatejs/README.md

 You're definition is now in one place.
 If you dynamically insert some tabs into the document, they'll be upgraded automatically without you having to do anything.
 You also have the added benefit of ensuring that the element is not visible when it is upgraded to tabs because you've used the `ready()` callback.

-Furthermore, this is especially good when you don't have the time to refactor a legacy legacy component into web components.
+Furthermore, this is especially good when you don't have the time to refactor a legacy component into web components.
 You get many of the benefits of a web component without having to change any markup.

-### Size
+### Size (min + gz)

 Size does matter.